US official: American casualties in Afghan military mission

-KABUL, Afghanistan (AP) - The U.S. military says American and Afghan military personnel have been fired on while conducting an operation in Afghanistan’s eastern Nangarhar province.
+KABUL, Afghanistan (AP) - The U.S. military says American and Afghan military personnel have been fired on while conducting an operation in Afghanistan's eastern Nangarhar province, and one official says there are U.S. casualties.

-There are multiple American casualties, but the number and the extent of the injuries aren’t not immediately known.
-That’s according to a U.S. official who spoke on condition of anonymity to discuss information that’s not been officially released.
+The official says several U.S. personnel were either injured or killed, but the exact number and other details are not available.
+The official spoke on condition of anonymity.

-A U.S. military spokesman in Afghanistan says in a statement that both Afghan and U.S. personnel were “engaged by direct firing.”
+A U.S. military spokesman in Afghanistan says in a statement only that both Afghan and U.S. personnel were "engaged by direct firing."

-The Taliban and the Islamic State group affiliate both operate in eastern Nangarhar province.
+The Taliban and the Islamic State group affiliate both operate in eastern Nangarhar.

 The incident comes as Washington seeks to find an end to the war in Afghanistan.